flowmodor/flowmodor/src/pages/blog/things-to-do-during-pomodoro-break-without-electronic-devices.md

 A cluttered desk can lead to a cluttered mind.
 Use your break to organize your workspace.
 Put away unnecessary items, arrange your documents, and clear any trash.
 A clean and organized environment can significantly boost your productivity and reduce stress levels.

-## 5. Filling water bottle & visit the restroom
+## 5. Fill your water bottle & visit the restroom

 Hydration is key to maintaining high energy levels and focus.
 Use your break to refill your water bottle.
 It's a simple act, but it ensures that you stay hydrated, especially important if you're so engrossed in your work that you forget to drink water.
 Additionally, a regular visit to the restroom is also important.